-Did you know that Mary Church Terrell was born on September 23, 1863, in Memphis, Tennessee, to former slaves;
+Mary Church Terrell was born on September 23, 1863, in Memphis, Tennessee, to formerly enslaved people.

-Mary Church Terrell's father, Robert Reed Church, was a successful businessman and one of the South's first African-American millionaires;
+Mary Church Terrell's father, Robert Reed Church, was a successful businessman and one of the South's first African American millionaires.

-Mary Church Terrell's mother, Louisa Ayers Church was a successful business owner of a chain of beauty salons;
+Mary Church Terrell's mother, Louisa Ayers Church, was a successful business owner of a chain of beauty salons.

-Mary Church Terrell attended the Antioch College laboratory school and Oberlin College;
+Mary Church Terrell attended the Antioch College laboratory school and Oberlin College.

-Mary Church Terrell was one of the first African-American women to attend college;
+Mary Church Terrell was one of the first African American women to attend college.

-Mary Church Terrell taught at the M Street Colored High School, now known as Paul Laurence Dunbar High School in DC;
+Mary Church Terrell taught at the M Street Colored High School, now known as Paul Laurence Dunbar High School, in DC.

-Mary Church Terrell was the first African-American woman in the United States to be appointed to a school board:
+Mary Church Terrell was the first African American woman in the United States to be appointed to a school board.

-Mary Church Terrell believed that the end to racial discrimination could be achieved through education, work, and community activism;
+Mary Church Terrell believed that the end to racial discrimination could be achieved through education, work, and community activism.

-Mary Church Terrell's activism was sparked by the lynching of an old friend, Thomas Moss, in 1892;
+Mary Church Terrell's activism was sparked by the lynching of an old friend, Thomas Moss, in 1892.

-Whereas Mary Church Terrell used her position to fight racial and gender discrimination;
+Mary Church Terrell used her position to fight racial and gender discrimination.

-Mary Church Terrell participated in antilynching campaigns alongside Ida B. Wells-Barnett;
+Mary Church Terrell participated in anti-lynching campaigns alongside Ida B. Wells-Barnett.

-Mary Church Terrell led the fight to desegregate eating places in the District of Columbia;
+Mary Church Terrell led the fight to desegregate eating places in the District of Columbia.

-Mary Church Terrell was 86 at the time she launched the campaign to enforce civil rights laws in Washington DC;
+Mary Church Terrell was 86 at the time she launched the campaign to enforce civil rights laws in Washington, DC.